Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Necessary conditions for multi-object grasping

 Under the frictionless point contact model, the number of possible antipodal grasp configurations for a polygon is limited.
 For example, a triangle has only one possible equilibrium grasp configuration: a vertex and an opposing edge.
 With friction, it is possible to achieve more equilibrium grasps, which is dependent on the coefficient of friction.
 We first analyze equilibrium grasps for a single object under the frictional point contact model and extend those results to multiple objects.

 In single object grasping with a parallel-jaw gripper, frictional equilibrium grasps occur at pairs of contacts where the friction cones contain opposing forces that lie on the line passing through them.
-Let $\mu$ be the coefficient of friction at the left and right contacts.
+Recall that $\mu$ is the lower bound on the coefficient of friction at the left and right contacts.
 Then, the friction cones ($C_{l}$ and $C_{r}$) are characterized by $\alpha_{l} = \alpha_{r} = \tan^{-1}(\mu)$, and are centered on the contact normals ($\hat{\vec{n}}_{l}$, $\hat{\vec{n}}_{r}$).
 If the line $L_g$ that passes through both contact points is contained in both friction cones, the parallel-jaw grasp is in equilibrium.

 For a convex polygonal object, it is then possible to consider discrete points along the object's surface, and enumerate equilibrium grasps by considering opposing contact pairs using the friction cones.
 The number of equilibrium grasps can be infinite depending on the size of the friction cone ($\alpha$).